 ATTENTION ALL CRATE RACERS:

 A crate engine is a race engine.
 The advent of crate racing was intended to offer a lower-cost alternative and to open the ranks of participants; but the industry has lost sight of the fact that it is still a high performance engine and needs to be treated as such.
 The horsepower range is 350-450; the compression is typically 9.5:1, and the top rpm can be 6800.
 With those parameters, the crate engine requires the proper ignition system, the correct spark plug and gap, a good leaded race fuel and regulated fuel system, and a properly designed carburetor with the correct settings.
-VDL Fuel Systems’ Holley 80541 / 650 HP (or Holley 80528 / 750 HP for the 604 crate with open rules) is the carburetor you are looking for; but, it will only perform to its potential if the parameters listed above are correct.
+VDL Fuel Systems’ Holley 80541 / 650 HP (or Holley 80528 / 750 HP for the 604 crate with open rules) or the Holley 4412 or 7448 for 2 barrel classes is the carburetor you are looking for; but, it will only perform to its potential if the parameters listed above are correct.
 All carburetors are reactive, and not proactive, in their function and must be fed the correct “information” to perform well.
 So, we would like to offer the following guidance to all crate racers to get the most out of your crate engine and carburetor:

 The ideal timing for the crate engine is 36 degrees.
 However; if you are running pump gas, you may need to lower the timing to avoid detonation and you will lose horsepower and torque.